Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 8. Healthcare

-Great Danes aren’t exempt from the common ailments that affect dogs and there are several disorders that they can develop that can be fatal.
-Regular trips to your veterinarian and paying attention to your Great Dane’s wellbeing will help you keep on top of any health issues that might arise with your puppy.
+Great Danes aren't exempt from the common ailments that affect dogs.
+Regular trips to your veterinarian and paying attention to your Great Dane's behavior and well-being will help you keep on top of any health issues that might arise with your puppy.

-Learning the symptoms of these disorders will help you catch the warning signs early.
+Learning the signs of various health disorders will help you catch the warning signs early.

 Image By: jstoner22, Pixabay